pondrejk/dizzer/chap3-vis_challenges.md

 - not style definition
 - e.g.:
 https://openmaptiles.org/schema/
-- can I combine 2 schemas in one view?
+- can I combine 2 schemas in one view? yes
+- what attributes
+- zoom level appearance or disappearance ...

 Not interchangable tile schemas: Thunderforest, Mapbox Streets, OpenMapTiles, Mapzen Tilezen
 - different priorities, different classification of roads that appear at various zoomlevels